Mitigating errors in state preparation and measurement with noncomputational states: Noise learning with excited states

 \subsection{Noise model of the measurement}

-We now develop a framework to completely specify the noise model of (mid-circuit) measurements built from the following assumptions. (i) State-preparation errors are bit flips. (ii)~Noise occurs before measurements by convention, without loss of generality, see Fig.~\ref{fig:meas_models}. (iii)~After twirling, measurement errors are bit flips, i.e., Pauli strings containing only $I$'s or $X$'s.
-We twirl measurements following Ref.~\cite{Beale2023}.
-This diagonalizes the measurements and permutes the outcomes, while ensuring the post-measurement state is unchanged, see Fig.~3 of Ref.~\cite{Beale2023}.
+We now develop a framework to completely specify the noise model of (mid-circuit) measurements assuming projective $Z$ basis measurements and ideal single-qubit and -qutrit gates.
+As a result of appropriate twirling, state-preparation and measurement errors are bit flips, i.e., Pauli strings containing only $I$'s or $X$'s.
+We enforce this by applying random $Z$ gates to the initial state with probability $50\%$ and twirling measurements following Ref.~\cite{Beale2023}.
+This diagonalizes measurements and the initial state density matrix.
+It also permutes measurement outcomes while ensuring the post-measurement state is unchanged, see Fig.~3 of Ref.~\cite{Beale2023}.
+Note that we employ the convention that noise occurs before measurements without loss of generality, see Fig.~\ref{fig:meas_models}.

-With these assumptions, the Pauli Transfer Matrices (PTM), introduced in Appendix~\ref{appendix:ptm}, of the measurement noise channels will only contain non-zero diagonal elements in the entries corresponding to Pauli strings containing only $I$'s and $Z$'s.
+After twirling, the Pauli Transfer Matrices (PTM), introduced in Appendix~\ref{appendix:ptm}, of the measurement noise channels will only contain non-zero diagonal elements in the entries corresponding to Pauli strings containing only $I$'s and $Z$'s.
 Therefore, whenever we now write the PTM of such a noise channel we omit rows and columns containing $X$'s or $Y$'s.
 Furthermore, we model the classical bit (cbit) as if it were a qubit living in a corresponding Hilbert space with the convention

 For example, a bit-flip error on the qubit is denoted by $XI$ and a bit flip on the classical bit is $IX$.
 The entries of any PTM will always appear in lexicographic order, e.g., $II$, $IZ$, $ZI$, $ZZ$.
 To construct the PTM, we represent a measurement as a CNOT gate targeting the classical bit controlled by the qubit, and a subsequent measurement on the qubit; see Fig.~\ref{fig:meas_models}.
 The model of the noisy measurement is built using the principle of deferred measurement~\cite{Nielsen2000}.